dhaulakhandiharsh/rag-document/README.md

 # 📄 RAG Document Question Answering System

-A full-stack Retrieval-Augmented Generation (RAG) application that allows users to upload a document and ask contextual questions about it.
+A fullstack Retrieval Augmented Generation (RAG) application that allows users to upload a document and ask contextual questions about it.

 The system retrieves relevant document chunks using vector embeddings and generates grounded responses using a language model.